 Merchandise inventory.
 Merchandise inventory is stated at the lower of cost (determined using a weighted-average basis) or net realizable value.
 The Company purchases inventory that can either be shipped to stores or processed as packaway merchandise with the intent that it will be warehoused and released to stores at a later date.
 The timing of the release of packaway inventory to the stores is principally driven by the product mix, seasonality of the merchandise, and its relation to the Company's store merchandise assortment plans.
-As such, the aging of packaway varies by merchandise category and seasonality of purchase, but typically packaway remains in storage less than six months.
-Merchandise inventory includes acquisition, transportation, processing, and storage costs related to packaway inventory.
+As such, the aging of packaway varies by merchandise inventory includes acquisition, transportation, processing, and storage costs related to packaway inventory.
 The cost of the Company's merchandise inventory is reduced by valuation reserves for shortage based on historical shortage experience from the Company's physical merchandise inventory counts and cycle counts.